bxparks/acetimepy/README.md

 ## Compare to Other Python Libraries

-The [report_zoneinfo.py](utils/Variance/report_zoneinfo.py) script compares the `acetime.acetz.acetz` class against the Python 3.9 `zoneinfo.ZoneInfo` class,
+The [report_zoneinfo.py](utils/Variance/report_zoneinfo.py) script compares the `acetime.timezone.acetz` class against the Python 3.9 `zoneinfo.ZoneInfo` class,
 and generates a variance report.
 The output [zoneinfo_variance.txt](utils/Variance/zoneinfo_variance.txt) is reproduced below.
 It shows that the `zoneinfo.ZoneInfo` class has some bugs related to the accuracy of the `datetime.dst()` method for a few zones.
-It is relatively easy to see that `acetime.acetz.acetz` produces the correct DST offset by going to the [original TZDB source files](https://github.com/eggert/tz) for each zone.
+It is relatively easy to see that `acetime.timezone.acetz` produces the correct DST offset by going to the [original TZDB source files](https://github.com/eggert/tz) for each zone.

 ```
-# Variance report for acetime.acetz.acetz compared to Python 3.9
+# Variance report for acetime.timezone.acetz compared to Python 3.9
 # zoneinfo.ZoneInfo.
 #
 # Context